Prasanna-sirimalla/Prasanna-sirimalla/README.md

 - 👋 Hi, I’m @Prasanna-sirimalla
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning machine learning
-- currently a 4th year engineering student
+- I am currently a fresher grdauate who is actively looking to enhance her skills
-- iam good at C,Python,HTML
+- iam good at C, Pyhton, Java, DSA, OOPS, Machine Learning.

 <!---
 Prasanna-sirimalla/Prasanna-sirimalla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.